Recipes » Air Fryer Recipes » Crispy Air Fryer Pork Belly

 How to cook pork belly in the air fryer

-1. Air fry pork belly.
-Preheat the air fryer 320°F/160°C, then place the wrapped pork belly in the air fryer.
-Air fry pork belly at 320°F/160°C for 30 minutes.
+Preheat the air fryer to 320°F/ 160°C, then place the wrapped pork belly into the air fryer basket.
+Air fry at this temperature for 30 minutes.
+At this stage the fat renders, so don’t expect crispiness yet

-2. Crisp the pork belly.
-Finally, then turn the temperature up to 390°F/ 195°C, and air fry the pork belly for an additional 10 minutes or until the crackling is crispy.
-See section below for more details on cook times.
+Finally, turn the temperature up to 400°F/ 200°C, and air fry the pork belly for an additional 10 minutes, or until the crackling is crispy.
+Keep a close eye on it towards the end of the cooking time so it doesn’t get burnt.

 Air fried pork belly in air fryer basket.